bigeyedandroid/novela-hugo-starter/content/post/working-with-me.md

 This should either help someone or not.
 But I'd like to run this as an experiment to see if this helps my existing work relationships or not.

 I also decided to put this out in public should anyone else want to use this as a template.
+This is also me feeding my very large ego and making myself seem more important than I actually am.
+Enjoy.

 ***